opendata-swiss/eCH-0285-Use-of-controlled-vocabularies/document/10_licences.md

 ## Usage Note
 * Licences *should* be provided for each [Distribution](https://semiceu.github.io/DCAT-AP/releases/3.0.0/#Distribution).
 * Information about licenses *may* be provided for the [CataloguedResource](https://semiceu.github.io/DCAT-AP/releases/3.0.0/#CataloguedResource).
 It is highly recommended that the CataloguedResource and its contained Distributions share the same license to avoid legal conflics.
-* DCAT-AP CH recommends the usage of [VOCAB-CH-LICENSE](https://www.dcat-ap.ch/vocabulary/licenses/20240716.html) or [SPDX License List](https://spdx.org/licenses/) as licensing options.
+* DCAT-AP CH requires the usage of either [VOCAB-CH-LICENSE](https://www.dcat-ap.ch/vocabulary/licenses/20240716.html) or [SPDX License List](https://spdx.org/licenses/) as licensing options.

 * Multiple licenses may be listed if applicable.

+## Change log
+- The license property is now inherided from dcat:Resource, rather than being implemented Ad Hoc in each classes.
+- The type of licenses used is no restricted to [VOCAB-CH-LICENSE](https://www.dcat-ap.ch/vocabulary/licenses/20240716.html) and [SPDX License List](https://spdx.org/licenses/)

 ## Discussion: